-Steve Currie is the Chair of the Board of Governors and has been a member since 2012.
+Steve Currie is the Past Chair of the Board of Governors and has been a member since 2012.
 Steve is the Chief Executive Officer at Best Athletes.

 Steve has more than 20 years of experience in technology and marketing.
 He has held senior marketing and business development roles in multinationals such as Communitech, Reynolds & Reynolds and Open Text, and start ups and emerging companies such as Miovision, Northern Digital Inc. and Handshake VR.
 Steve takes an active role in the community and is also a board member of Waterloo Region Family Network.

 "I was not involved with GRH or GRHF prior to joining the Board.
 I have always been involved and interested in serving the community and participated on a number of other not-for-profit boards in Waterloo Region.
 I had friends and work colleagues that had been Foundation members and passionate supporters of the Hospital in the past.

 About 10 years ago, my mom was diagnosed with Non Hodgkins Lymphoma and through her caregivers and treatment I had the opportunity to see the wonderful Grand River Hospital Cancer team and facility in full operation.
 It was eye-opening to understand that we have a world-class cancer care centre here in Waterloo Region that impacts the lives of so many in our community.
 Being involved in the Foundation is one small way of supporting the amazing work that our world class team of caregivers provide.

 World class health care is critical for the success of our region and our families - providing supporting care through all phases of our life journey.
 Waterloo Region deserves a world class healthcare system to support the many aspects of our growing community including new immigrants, the ageing population and those experiencing mental health challenges.
 And at the heart of the "system" are the caregivers whose amazing passion and dedication to serving our community saves lives, improves our quality of life and makes us proud to call Waterloo Region home."